SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 By convention, we add the node to the last child-node of the *base-tree*.
 This is the case for the second **final tree** of our example.

+And here starts the interesting part.
+What should we do with a *left* value greather than 1 ?
+Or in other words, what are all the possible ways to add 2, 3, 4, 5... nodes to a tree.
+Here is the code in charge of that:
 ```clojure
 else if left > 1 :
 	val repartitions = repart(left, root-children)